natenka/pyneng-book-en/docs/source/book/Part_IV.rst

 -  processed output of commands as dictionary, list or similar
 -  information from monitoring system

-So far, only the simplest option has been considered - writing information to a plain text file.
+So far, only the simplest option has been covered - writing information to a plain text file.

 This section covers data reading and writing in CSV, JSON and YAML formats: